Universal theme

 </html>

-In the example above, the active application is called "insights"
+In the example above, the active application is called "insights".

-In your CSS file, prefix any CSS selector with html[data-active-application="insights"]
+In your CSS file, prefix any CSS selector with html[data-active-application="insights"] to use that style only for that active application.

-with the name of the application that you want to use the custom style for.
+Replace the value "insights" with the name of the application that you want to use the custom style for.

 Example CSS: